 What we didn’t:

-- The inclusion of a second, different CTA in the box below could be confusing and could make recipients decide to do nothing.
+- Including a second, different CTA in the box below could be confusing and make recipients decide to do nothing.

 - Repeating the signup information twice is unnecessary.